selabhvl/dat250public/appassignments/appassignA.md

 ## Development Methodology

 The development of the system is to be partly based on the design methodology proposed in Chap 5 of the IoT book (see Canvas), and realise a software architecture conforming to the architectural level(s) described in Chap 1 of the IoT book.
 In that respect, part of the project will also be to evaluate the practical applicability of the design methodology and the architectural principles presented in the IoT book.
-You are not required to follow strictly all steps in the design methodology but rather use those that you find is useful for the design of the system.
+You are not required to follow strictly all steps in the design methodology, but rather use those that you find is useful for the design of the system.

 The two sections below contain partial information related to the first steps of the design methodology, and is intended to serve as a staring point for undertaking the project.